Are you planning a trip to Paris? Keep scrolling for my 2 days Paris itinerary that is perfect for couples or a girls getaway!

 As we walked from our hotel to a bridge to see the Eiffel Tower lights, we saw how close the Seine River cruise boat launch was.

 I wasn’t sure if we’d have time for a Seine River cruise, so it was a total bonus that we were able to get on the 9 p.m.
 Bateaux Mouches boat ride on the River Seine.
+It’s one of the best boat tours in Paris for first-timers.

 It’s a pretty affordable Seine river cruise (I think it was about 20 Euros each) and it was such a nice way to end our trip!
 Check the latest rates and availability.